AlexandreDecan/sismic/docs/execution.rst

 Statechart semantic
 -------------------

-The module :py:mod:`~pyss.simulator` contains a :py:class:`~pyss.simulator.Simulator` class that interprets a statechart mainly following `SCXML <http://www.w3.org/TR/scxml/>`__ semantic.
+The module :py:mod:`~sismic.simulator` contains a :py:class:`~sismic.simulator.Simulator` class that interprets a statechart mainly following `SCXML <http://www.w3.org/TR/scxml/>`__ semantic.
 In particular, eventless transitions are processed before evented transitions, internal events are consumed before external events, and the simulation follows a inner-first/source-state and run-to-completion semantic.

-The main difference between SCXML and our implementation comes when considering parallel states.
+The main difference between SCXML and Sismic's default simulator comes when considering parallel states.
 The UML specification defines that several transitions in parallel regions can be triggered by a same event:

     "Due to the presence of orthogonal Regions, it is possible that multiple Transitions (in different Regions) can be